Fertility factor (demography)

-Factors generally associated with decreased fertility include rising income, value and attitude changes, education, female labor participation, population control, age, contraception, partner reluctance to having children, very low level of gender equality, infertility, pollution, and obesity.
+Factors generally associated with decreased fertility include rising income, value and attitude changes, education, female labor participation, population control, age, contraception, partner reluctance to child-bearing, infertility, pollution, and obesity.

 Factors associated with increased fertility

 Intention

 The predictive power of intentions continues to be debated.
 Research that argues that intentions are a good predictor of actual results tends to draw ideas from the theory of planned behavior (TPB).
 According to the TPB, intentions stem from three factors: attitudes regarding children, including the cost of raising them versus perceived benefits; subjective norms, for example the influence of others; and perceived control over behavior, that is, how much control an individual has over their own behavior.

 Fertility intentions tend to boil down to quantum intentions, or how many children to bear, and tempo intentions, meaning when to have them.
 Of these, quantum intention is the poor predictor because it tends to change as a result of the ups and downs of a typical life.
 Tempo intention is a somewhat better predictor, but still a weak way to predict actual results.

 The intention to have children generally increases the probability of having children.
 This relation is well evidenced in advanced societies, where birth control is the default option.

 A comparison of a survey to birth registers in Norway found that parents were more likely to realize their fertility intentions than childless respondents.
 It was also suggested that childless individuals may underestimate the effort of having children.
 On the other hand, parents may better understand their ability to manage another child.
 Individuals intending to have children immediately are more likely to achieve this within two years, whereas in contrast, the fertility rate was found to be higher among those intending to have children in the long term (after four years).
 Stability of fertility intentions further improves the chance to realize them.
 Such stability is increased by the belief that having a child will improve life satisfaction and partner relationships.

 Chances of realizing fertility intentions are lower in post-Soviet states than in Western European states.

 There are many determinants of the intention to have children, including: